hadarge/yoshi/docs/guides/debugging.md

 2. **Debug your server code** - `yoshi start --debug`
 3. **Debug your tests** - `yoshi test --debug`

-When debugging your server/tests you'll need to configure the debugger, depend on your prefered way to debug.
+When debugging your server/tests you'll need to configure the debugger, depend on your preferred way to debug.

 ## Enable Inspector